Bushyon/MISP-tools/README.md

 ## Notes

 - Scripts may disable SSL warnings for requests, which is not recommended for production environments.
 Ensure proper SSL handling in production.
-- Contributions and improvements are welcome.
-Please fork the repository and submit a pull request.